arangodb/docs/3.6/smartjoins.md

        11   GatherNode                COOR     0         - GATHER
         6   ReturnNode                COOR     0         - RETURN doc1

-As can be seen above, the extra hop via the coordinator is gone here, which will mean less cluster-internal traffic and a faster response time.
+As can be seen above, the extra hop via the Coordinator is gone here, which will mean less cluster-internal traffic and a faster response time.